reddio-com/doc/docs/guide/jssdk-reference/java-watch-eth-events.md

 There are 3 overloads for `watchNftDeposit`:

 - `Disposable watchNftDeposit(Consumer<Tuple2<Deposits.LogNftDepositEventResponse, EthBlock>> consumer);`: This is the default behavior.
-It watches events from the 16 blocks ahead of the latest block and emits events with at least 16 block confirmations.
+It watches events from the 16 blocks behind the latest block and emits events with at least 16 block confirmations.
 - `Disposable watchNftDeposit(Consumer<Tuple2<Deposits.LogNftDepositEventResponse, EthBlock>> consumer, BigInteger startBlockNumber);`:You can customize the behavior by specifying `startBlockNumber`.
 - `Disposable watchNftDeposit(Consumer<Tuple2<Deposits.LogNftDepositEventResponse, EthBlock>> consumer, BigInteger startBlockNumber, Long requiredBlockConfirmation);`: You can further customize the behavior by specifying `requiredBlockConfirmation`.